 Equity-based incentive awards that link executive pay to shareholder value generation are an important element of the Company's executive compensation program and comprise the largest portion of pay for our NEOs.
-Long-term equity incentives that vest over three- or four-year periods are awarded annually, including performance stock units (PSUs), stock options and restricted stock units (RSUs).
-Consistent with the equity mix granted in prior years, the NEOs' 2022 equity grant was approximately 50% PSUs, 25% stock options and 25% RSUs (based on the grant date fair value of the awards).
+Long-term equity incentives that vest over three- or four-year periods are awarded annually, including performance stock units (PSUs) and restricted stock units (RSUs).
+The NEOs' 2023 equity grant was approximately 50% PSUs and 50% RSUs (based on the grant date value of the awards).
 The Committee grants equity awards annually which results in overlapping vesting periods that discourage short-term risk taking and align NEOs' long-term interests with those of shareholders while helping the Company attract and retain top-performing executives who fit a team-oriented and performance-driven culture.

-In general, the Committee sets target annual incentive pay and annual equity grants at levels intended to provide executives an opportunity to achieve total direct compensation at the 50thpercentile of the target total direct compensation (which we define as base salary, target short-term incentive pay, and the grant date fair value of equity awards as determined for accounting purposes) for comparable positions with the peer companies if annual and long-term incentive targets are reached, and to surpass the 50th percentile if those targets are exceeded.
+In general, the Committee sets target annual incentive pay and annual equity grants at levels intended to provide executives an opportunity to achieve total direct compensation at the 50th percentile of the target total direct compensation (which we define as base salary, target short-term incentive pay, and the grant date fair value of equity awards as determined for accounting purposes) for comparable positions with the peer companies if annual and long-term incentive targets are reached, and to surpass the 50th percentile if those targets are exceeded.